oils-for-unix/oils/doc/strings.md

 Strings: Quotes, Interpolation, Escaping, and Buffers
 =====================================================

 Strings are the most important data structure in shell.
-Oil makes them easier and safer!
+YSH makes them easier and safer!

 This doc addresses these questions:

-- How do you write different kinds of strings in Oil programs?
+- How do you write different kinds of strings in YSH programs?
 - How do they behave at runtime?
 What are the common operations?
 - What are the recommended ways to use them?